ansible/ansible/docs/docsite/rst/dev_guide/developing_program_flow_modules.rst

 * bytes
 * bits

-The ``raw`` type, performs no type validation or type casing, and maintains the type of the passed value.
+The ``raw`` type, performs no type validation or type casting, and maintains the type of the passed value.

 elements
 """"""""